 Lord Robert Baden-Powell did not found Boy Scouts of America or Girl Scouts, but he founded the larger scouting movement that began in England and upon which scouting programs worldwide are based.

 A lot has been written about Baden-Powell, and a number of his biographers conclude that he was gay.

 “The available evidence points inexorably to the conclusion that Baden-Powell was a repressed homosexual,” Tim Jeal wrote in The Boy-Man: The Life of Lord Baden Powell.
-(Long out of print and available only used, Jeal’s book is now also available as Baden-Powell).
+(Long out of print and available only used, Jeal’s book is now also available as Baden-Powell: Founder of the Boy Scouts.
 And Jeal should know; he is a well-respected British biographer and novelist whose work about David Livingstone was chosen when it was published as one of the best books of the year by editors at the New York Times and The Washington Post.
 Jeal’s biography of Baden-Powell provides seemingly endless details to support his conclusion that Baden-Powell, who literally wrote the book on scouting, was gay.

 Boy Scouts of America, which was founded in 1910, based its program on a book written by Baden-Powell.
 After returning as a hero from military service in Africa, Baden-Powell found that young English boys were reading the manual on stalking and survival in the wilderness that he had written for his military regiment.
 He gathered ideas from a few others and rewrote the manual for a nonmilitary audience.
 The nature skills book was called Scouting for Boys.

 To see if his ideas would really work, Baden-Powell brought together 22 boys at a camp on Brownslea Island.
 The campout off the coast of England was a success; the result was the beginning of the scouting movement.
 The movement spread quickly and Baden-Powell was labeled as its founder.
 He was later proclaimed Chief Scout of the World.